2007 French Grand Prix: Race

 Three people were killed in a helicopter crash at the circuit on Saturday night.
 They were Emmanuel Longobardi, a PR operative; the pilot Pierre Bennehard; and Simon McGill, a New Zealand national.
 A Bridgestone employee and his niece were injured.
-Longobardi was a popular member of the Formula One Paddock.
+Longobardi was a popular member of the Formula One paddock.

 Adrian Sutil in the Spyker opted to start from the pitlane.
-Massa got off to the best possible start and retained his lead, but Räikkönen passed Hamilton into Turn One.
+Massa got off to the best possible start and retained his lead, but Räikkönen passed Hamilton into turn one.
 At the back of the field, Anthony Davidson hit the back of Vitantonio Liuzzi's Toro Rosso.
 The Toro Rosso came back onto the track and smashed into the side of the Super Aguri.
 Liuzzi said afterwards that "all we can do is wait for Silverstone and hope that the definite improvement we have made with the car pays off".
 At the Adelaide hairpin, Jarno Trulli rammed into the back of Heikki Kovalainen.
 Trulli was out, but Kovalainen continued at the back of the field.
 Trulli apologised to Kovalainen after the race, and declared it "a racing accident".
-The tangle promoted Alonso up to eighth.
+The collision promoted Alonso to eighth.

 Robert Kubica was quickly losing ground on the two Ferraris and Hamilton.
-Alonso passed Rosberg for seventh, and quickly closed in on Heidfeld, but stayed behind him until he pitted on Lap 16.
+Alonso passed Rosberg for seventh, and quickly closed in on Heidfeld, but stayed behind him until he made a pit stop on Lap 16.
 Alonso attempted to get past on Lap five, but ran wide, giving the position back to the German.
-Hamilton also pitted on Lap 16, with Massa pitting on Lap 19 and Räikkönen on Lap 21.
+Hamilton also made a pit stop on Lap 16, with Massa making a pit stop on Lap 19 and Räikkönen on Lap 21.

 Räikkönen decreased Massa's lead back down from four seconds to two seconds.
 Alonso passed both Heidfeld and Fisichella in the middle section of the race.
-In the second round of stops, Räikkönen pitted two laps after Massa.
+In the second round of stops, Räikkönen made a pit stop two laps after Massa.
 These two laps extra gave Räikkönen the lead after his second stop, with Massa now second.
-Alonso pitted for the second time on lap 35.
-Heidfeld and Fisichella pitted several laps later, and both of them got out in front of Alonso.
+Alonso made a pit stop for the second time on lap 35.
+Heidfeld and Fisichella made pit stops several laps later, and both of them got out in front of Alonso.
 Christijan Albers had an unusual accident, his car left the pit lane with the fuel rig attached without being detached by the pit crews.
 Eventually, he drove to the side of the track and retired.

 Räikkönen won the race from teammate Massa, with Hamilton third.
 This marked Ferrari's first one-two of the season.
 Massa stated that the race win was lost "because of traffic", while teammate Räikkönen stated he was "much happier with the car", as he became the first Finn to win the race.
 Kubica was a lonely fourth, with Fisichella, Heidfeld, Alonso and Button rounding out the points.
 Despite it being Button's first points of 2007, he said that he was "not getting too excited about it".
 Despite finishing seventh, Alonso was still confident about his title chances, saying that he hoped the "two points are important at the end of the season".